wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 ![](../assets/images/transformer.png)

-When exporting the [Twitter Developer Labs](https://developer.twitter.com/en/docs/labs/overview/introduction) Postman Collection, the file was named `Twitter Developer Labs.postman_collection.json`.
+After going through the Transformer, the example collection we've been working with was called `Twitter Developer Labs.postman_collection.json-OpenApi3Yaml.yaml`.

-_Repeat these steps for each of the Postman Collecitons you want to migrate, and save all the OpenAPI documents in a folder ready for importing to Stoplight._
+_Repeat these steps for each of the Postman Collections you want to migrate, and save all the OpenAPI documents in a folder ready for importing to Stoplight._

 ### New Stoplight Workspace